digitaldias/NavigateToHandler/README.md

 # NavigateToHandler
 VSIX Extension for navigating to a public handler for the variable under the cursor

-This initial version solves a very specific issue in that Visual Studio does not offer a way to navigate from a `Mediator.Send(something)` call to it's corresponding `Handle(something)` method.
+This initial version solves a very specific issue in that Visual Studio does not offer: A way to navigate from a `Mediator.Send(something)` call to it's corresponding `Handle(something)` method.
 The aim of this repository, however, is to reach a state where you can navigate to any public API that utilizes the type of variable under the cursor, not only Mediator Handlers.

 ## Usage